First Presbyterian Church (Philadelphia): History

-The interior details
+Interior details

 The interior of the church building has many fine design elements and admirable craftsmanship.
 The stone carvings were done in place from raw Ohio stone provided by William Armstrong of Philadelphia.
 Henry Augustus Sims traveled extensively in the area and noted exceptional work.
 The two stone carvers he recommended to the Church Building Committee were recent immigrants to America.
 They had come with letters of introduction and their first collaboration involved finishing the carvings in a small church in Delaware which Sims admired.
 Both men arrived from Great Britain and they left their distinctive marks on many American buildings.
-Alexander Milne Calder (1846-1923) and John William Kitson (1845–1888) spent nearly two years completing the interior, the exterior follies and the two elaborate doorway carvings.
+Alexander Milne Calder and John William Kitson spent nearly two years completing the interior, the exterior follies and the two elaborate doorway carvings.
 Calder's work attracted the attention of some important men in Philadelphia and led directly to his appointment as a carver for the Philadelphia City Hall project which was capped by Calder's famous statue of William Penn.
 The City Hall project consumed a good portion of Calder's working career, but he completed other noted works for tombs and commemorative statues, including one of General Meade now located in Fairmount Park.
 Kitson's work at Second Church established his reputation as an artist known for interior stonework and especially bird carving.
 He left Philadelphia and formed the New York City firm of Ellin and Kitson.
 Some of their later works there include the Tilden Home, the William Vanderbilt Home, The Equitable Insurance Building, Grace Church and Trinity Church.

-Stained glass windows

-The oldest stained glass windows were in place in 1872; the newest ones were dedicated in 1988.
-A wide range of makers and styles appears.